makijapan/cpu-process-profiler/README.md

 ## Overview

-The Sensu CPU usage check is a [Sensu Check][1] that provides alerting and metrics for CPU usage.
-Metrics are provided in [nagios_perfdata][5] format.

-**Note:** The macOS binary is built using [cgo][6] and may not be portable across all versions of macOS.

-Additionally, it will append a list of the 10 processes consuming the most CPU resources.
+CPU Usage Check with Process Profiler is a [Sensu Check][1] that was built as an extension of the official `check-cpu-usage` check.
+At the time of this writing, it provides the same functionality as the original `check-cpu-usage` check, with the added benefit of providing a list of the 10 top resource intensive processes at the time that the check was carried out.

 ## Usage examples

 ```
-Check CPU usage and provide metrics
+Check CPU usage and provide metrics with a list of top resource intensive processes

 Usage:
-  check-cpu-usage-with-process-list [flags]
+  cpu-process-profiler [flags]
-  check-cpu-usage-with-process-list [command]
+  cpu-process-profiler [command]

 Available Commands:
   help        Help about any command